TWISTEX: 2013 El Reno tornado

-On May 31, 2013, Tim Samaras, his 24-year-old son Paul Samaras, and 45-year-old California native Carl Young died in the record wide EF3 multiple-vortex El Reno tornado.
+On May 31, 2013, TWISTEX Researchers Tim Samaras, his 24-year-old son Paul Samaras, and 45-year-old California native Carl Young died in the record-breaking 2.6 mile wide EF3 multiple-vortex El Reno tornado.
 They were unable to escape along gravel roads as the funnel rapidly expanded to envelop them.
-Their Chevrolet Cobalt was caught by a subvortex, and Paul and Carl were ejected from the car.
-Tim was buckled in the passenger's seat, and was killed as the car was thrown approximately 8 miles by the storm.
+Their Chevrolet Cobalt vehicle was caught by a subvortex, and Paul and Carl were ejected from the car.
+Tim was buckled in the passenger's seat, and was killed as the car was thrown around half a mile away by the storm.
 Hinton resident Richard Henderson, who decided to follow the twister, lost his life in that same area.
 He snapped a picture of the storm from his cellular phone before it struck him.
 Several other storm chasers, including The Weather Channel's Mike Bettes, were also caught in the tornado but escaped with only minor injuries.
-Bettes and the Tornado Hunt crew were lifted up by the wedge tornado in their sport utility vehicle.
+Bettes and the Tornado Hunt crew were lifted up by the tornado in their sport utility vehicle.
 Four other people who were not involved with storm chasing also died in this tornado.